zvory/book-spine-cataloguer/README.md

-#Book Spine Cataloguer
+# Book Spine Cataloguer
-Use opencv and tessaract to turn photos of a bookshelf into a catalogue of books.
+Use OpenCV and Tessaract to turn photos of a bookshelf into a catalogue of books.

-Currently in Progress

-Technologies used:
-Node.js, Google App Engine, c++, OpenCV, Tessaract

-##Getting Started
+## Getting Started
  - [Get OpenCV >= 3.2](http://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html)

-##Building
+## Building
 ```
 mkdir build
 cd build